tvtaerum/cGANs_housekeeping/README.md

 The numbers on the left side are epochs required to produce the observed results.
 We can see the faint images of faces by epoch 5, good impressions of faces by epoch 45, details of faces by epoch 165 and small improvements by epoch 205.
 We want to do better than being stuck at epoch 45 and we want to be able to continue from epoch 45 if the process is interrupted.
 We are, in a sense, mapping from a 100-dimensional space to images of faces - it takes time to complete the mapping from representative parts of the 100-dimensional space.

 Needless to say, the steam needs to be prepared for interruptions.
-Even with preparation, attempts to restart can result in warnings about parameters being not trainable, dimensions of weights being wrong for discriminate, generative, and gan models, and optimizations that collapse.
-There is a lot of helpful advice if you just want to inspect weights but after six days, you want to start where you left off - how do you do it?
+Even with preparation, attempts to restart can result in warnings about model and/or layers being trainable=False, dimensions of weights being different for discriminate, generative, and gan models, and optimizations that collapse.
 It's important to note that cGAN will not properly restart unless you resolve the issues of what is trainable, what are the correct dimensions, and what are viable models.
-If you only interest is in examining weights and optimization, then warning messages can often be ignored.
+If your only interest is in examining weights and optimization, then warning messages can often be ignored.
 If you wish to restart from where you left off, then you ignore warning messages at considerable risk.

 Once issues with dimensions and what is trainable are resolved, there are then problems where models suffer from model collapse when attempts are made to restart the cGAN.
 What happened?
 If you wish to continue executing the stream you need to handle the GAN model as a new instance using the loaded discriminator and generator models.
 After all, the GAN model is there only to constrain the make the discriminator and generator work together.

-Restarting a cGAN requires saving models and their optimizations in case they are required.
+Restarting a cGAN requires saving models and their optimizations in case they are required after each epoch.
 When saving a model, the layers that get saved are those which are trainable.
 It's worth recalling that the discriminator model is set to trainable=False within the gan model.
-Depending on the requirements, there may even be layers which are set to trainable=False.
-In order to save the models, and recover the fixed weighty, the weights must temporarily set to trainable=True.
+Depending on the requirements, there may also be layers which are set to trainable=False.
+In order to save the models, and recover the fixed weights, the weights must temporarily be set to trainable=True.
 The following code fragment is required when saving the discriminator model:
 ```Python
 	filename = 'celeb/results/generator_model_dis%03d.h5' % (epoch+1)
 	d_model.trainable = True